School of Health Professions > Physical Therapy and Rehabilitation Science

-Doctor of Physical Therapy (DPT) prepares new physical therapists for entry into the field.
-This 3-year program is full-time, and includes classroom, laboratory, and research experiences.
-Clinical education provides students the clinical experiences that are essential for skill and knowledge acquisition in physical therapy.
+This 3-year, full-time program prepares new physical therapists for entry into the profession.
+It includes classroom, laboratory, and research experiences along with clinical education experiences essential for skill and knowledge acquisition in this field.
+Learn more.

-Doctor of Philosophy in Rehabilitation Science (Ph.D.) prepares individuals for leadership positions in research and academia.
-A major focus of the program is to advance the science of rehabilitation.
+Preparing individuals for leadership positions in research and academia, a major focus of the program is to advance the science of rehabilitation.
+Students benefit from the mentorship of top faculty in the department leading their own research projects.
+Learn more.

 KU is regarded as one of the premier research institutions in the country and researchers in our department are at the forefront of advancing knowledge in health care.
 Students not only have the opportunity to learn from accomplished clinicians, but from individuals who are striving to expand our knowledge base in a variety of health and science areas.
 Explore current laboratory group sites directed by faculty in the department.

 The department is committed to translational research that has an impact on physical therapy practitioners and on their clients.
 The department cultivates highly competent physical therapists, proficient faculty to meet professional workforce demands, and researchers in the field of rehabilitation to advance the science of health care.

 The KU Doctor of Physical Therapy program is currently accredited by the Commission on Accreditation in Physical Therapy Education.
 Details

 The doctoral program in rehabilitation science is not subject to CAPTE accreditation and therefore is not accredited by CAPTE.